 Create a Candy Bar

 The Create a Candy Bar attraction is very popular.
-Like the other ticketed attractions at Hershey’s Chocolate World, you’ll receive a specific time to enter the attraction.
-The queue for this attraction is located to the right of the entrance, by the bake shop.
+Like the other ticketed attractions at Hershey’s Chocolate World, you’ll receive a specific timeframe to enter the attraction.
+The queue for this attraction is located close to Central Ticketing, by the bake shop.

 Once entering the line for Create a Candy Bar, the attendant will give you a hair net and apron.
 You’ll start by typing in your flavors and add-in candy choices for your candy bar.
 All of your choices are tracked by scanning the code on your ticket, so keep your ticket!
 All candy bars use milk chocolate as the base chocolate.

 The process will allow you to watch your candy bar be made as it travels across the conveyor belts getting ingredients added.
 The chocolate coating gets lathered on, and then you can watch the packaging.
 Digital signage throughout the process lets you know where your candy bar is located within the process.
 Then your custom wrapper is printed and you’ll receive your candy bar to take home (or eat right away!).

 Pro tip: If it’s a hot day, your custom chocolate bar may melt if left in the car or carried around a hot Hersheypark.
 Have a cooler in your car, use Chocolate World’s bag check, create the candy bar at the end of the day, or just devour it immediately!
 You’ll still have the cool custom packaging as a souvenir of the experience.